 What is Lasik?
 How Lasik Works What is Wavefront Lasik Alternatives Bladefree Lasik Vision ICL ICL-Implantable Collamer Lens Is Lasik Right for Me?
 What is Lasik?
 Laser Vision correction or Lasik takes you from wearing glasses or contact lenses to clear natural vision in a matter of minutes.
-Lasik at Rushabh Eye Hospital & Laser Center Pvt.
-Ltd. is done using one of the most technologically advanced and state of the art VISX STAR S4 IR Excimer Laser Systems.
+Lasik at Rushabh Eye Hospital & Laser Center Mumbai is done using one of the most technologically advanced and state of the art VISX STAR S4 IR Excimer Laser Systems.
 The first and only Lasik machine in Mumbai to offer Custom vision correction with Iris Registration, giving patients the chance to achieve exceptional visual clarity.
 This Laser System can treat spectacle numbers from +6.0 to -14.0 with exceptional accuracy & safety.
 This is the most preferred technology for refractive surgeries in the USA & worldwide.
 This technology is superlative in term of laser delivery & clinical outcomes aimed at giving you better & sharper vision than with glasses & contact lenses.
 Procedure: As shown below a thin protective flap of corneal tissue is folded back.
 The Excimer laser then reshapes tissue from the inner cornea to correct the individual’s refractive error with exceptional accuracy.
 The corneal flap is placed back in its position where it bonds.
-Videos LASIK TREATMENT AT RUSHABH EYE HOSPITAL, MUMBAI If you are looking for lasik treatment in Mumbai, Rushabh Eye Hospital is leading and most specialized eye hospital in Mumbai.
-We can help get your natural vision without glass our lasik surgery is done using one of the most technologically advanced and state of the art VISX STAR S4 IR Excimer Laser Systems.
+Videos LASIK TREATMENT AT RUSHABH EYE HOSPITAL, MUMBAI If you are looking for lasik treatment in Mumbai, Rushabh Eye Hospital is leading and most specialized eye hospital located in Chembur, Mumbai.
+We can help get your natural vision without glass, our lasik surgery is done using one of the most technologically advanced and state of the art VISX STAR S4 IR Excimer Laser Systems.
 The first and only Lasik machine in Mumbai to offer Custom vision correction with Iris Registration, giving patients the chance to achieve exceptional visual clarity.
 Rushabh Eye Hospital has served lasik patients from around the globe.
 We have performed many lasik surgeries in India.
 TYPES OF Lasik Treatment Laser Vision Correction Wavefront Lasik Epi Lasik ICL Photos Laser Vision Correction – Lasik How Is LASIK Surgery Works?
 Lasik surgeon uses either a mechanical surgical tool called a microkeratome or a femtosecond laser to create a thin, circular flap in the cornea.
 The surgeon then folds back the hinged flap to access the underlying cornea and removes some corneal tissue using an excimer laser.
 This highly specialized laser uses a cool ultraviolet light beam to remove microscopic amounts of tissue from the cornea to reshape it so it more accurately focuses light on the retina for improved vision.
 After the laser reshapes the cornea, the flap is then laid back in place, covering the area where the corneal tissue was removed.
 Then the cornea is allowed to heal naturally.
 Laser eye surgery requires only topical anesthetic drops, and no bandages or stitches are required.